Killing of Charles Walton: Alfred Potter's account of events

-On 17 February, Potter was interviewed for a second time, on this occasion by Detective Sergeant Webb.
+On 17 February Potter was interviewed for a second time, on this occasion by Detective Sergeant Webb.
 Potter stated that Walton had usually worked about four days each week, but never in wet weather.
-Potter stated that he paid him eighteen pence per hour and usually at the end of each fortnight, although sometimes by the week.
+Potter stated that he paid him eighteen pence an hour and usually at the end of each fortnight, although sometimes by the week.
 He said that he left it to Walton to say how many hours he had completed and implied that Walton was sometimes paid for hours he had not actually worked.
-He had last paid Walton for the fortnight ending 10 February when he had given him £2.15s.0.
+He had last paid Walton for the fortnight ending 10 February, when he had given him £2.15s.0.

 Potter stated that on the day of the murder he had left the College Arms and gone across to a field known as Cacks Leys to see to some sheep and to feed some calves.
-When he reached the field it was 12.20pm and he then saw Walton, working in his shirtsleeves.
+When he reached the field it was 12.20 pm and he then saw Walton, working in his shirtsleeves.
 He was sure of this because it was the first time he had seen him so dressed and had said to himself, 'He's getting on with it today'.
 Potter added that he would have gone over to see Walton were it not for the fact that he had a heifer in a ditch nearby that needed attention.
-He went straight home and arrived there at about 12.40pm.
+He went straight home and arrived there at about 12.40 pm.
 He then went to attend to the heifer.

-On 20 February, PC Lomasney was at The Firs and mentioned the fact that the police were still hoping to take fingerprints from the murder weapons.
-At this, Alfred Potter said that he had touched the handle of the slash hook, and possibly the pitchfork, when he first came across the body, although he claimed he had already mentioned this to the police.
-He said he had handled the weapons in response to a comment from Harry Beasley that "You'd better have a look to make sure he is gone".
+On 20 February PC Lomasney was at The Firs and mentioned the fact that the police were still hoping to take fingerprints from the murder weapons.
+At this, Alfred Potter said that he had touched the handle of the slash hook, and possibly the pitchfork, when he first came across the body, and claimed that he had already mentioned this to the police.
+He said that he had handled the weapons in response to a comment from Harry Beasley that "You'd better have a look to make sure he is gone."
 Mrs Potter had displayed considerable annoyance at this revelation, stating that the police were bound to suspect him if his prints were on the murder weapon.
 Potter, meanwhile, told Lomasney that the murder was "the work of a fascist from the camp".
-A short time later, a serviceman came to the door and asked for Potter who was in the yard.
-Lomasney recorded that, when Potter came in he said, "That soldier has just told me that the Military Police at the Camp have caught an Italian coming out with a suit of clothes and detained him and sent for the Civil Police who came dashing out.
+A short time later a serviceman came to the door and asked for Potter who was in the yard.
+Lomasney recorded that when Potter came in he said, "That soldier has just told me that the military police at the camp have caught an Italian coming out with a suit of clothes and detained him and sent for the civil police, who came dashing out.
 They have taken him away with them."
 At this, "Potter affected great glee and his wife became almost hysterical with delight".